alchemy-swift/alchemy/README.md

 ## Why Alchemy?

 Swift on the server is exciting but also relatively nascant ecosystem.
-Building a backend with it can be daunting and the pains of building in a new ecosystem (navigating piecemeal projects, sparse feature sets, incomplete documentation) can get in the way.
+Building a backend with it can be daunting and the pains of building in a new ecosystem can get in the way.

 The goal of Alchemy is to provide a robust, batteries included framework with everything you need to build production ready backends.
 Stay focused on building your next amazing project in modern, Swifty style without sweating the details.